openshift-pipelines/pipelines-as-code/docs/guide.md

 The purposes of the Repository CRD  is :

-- To let know to Pipelines as Code that this event from this URL needs to be handled.
+- To let _Pipelines as Code_ know that this event from this URL needs to be handled.
-- To tell Pipelines as Code on which namespace the PipelineRuns are going to be executed.
+- To let _Pipelines as Code_ know on which namespace the PipelineRuns are going to be executed.
 - To reference a api secret, username or api URL if needed for the git provider platforms that requires it (ie: when you are using webhooks method and not the github application).